SAP/openui5-docs/docs/Step_30_Debugging_Tools_1ff250c.md

 Sometimes errors are not as easy to spot and you actually need to debug the JavaScript code with the tools of the browser.
 For performance reasons, the OpenUI5 files are shipped in a minified version, this means that all possible variable names are shortened and comments are removed.

 This makes debugging harder because the code is a lot less readable.
-You can load the debug sources by adding the URL parameter `sap-ui-debug=true` or by pressing * CTRL ALT SHIFT P * \(on Windows and Linux\) or * CTRL OPTION SHIFT P * \(on macOS\) and select *Use Debug Sources* in the dialog box that is displayed.
+You can load the debug sources by adding the URL parameter `sap-ui-debug=true` or by pressing * Ctrl Shift Alt */* Option P * and selecting *Use Debug Sources* in the dialog box that is displayed.
 After reloading the page, you can see in the *Network* tab of the browser’s developer tools that now a lot of files with the `–dbg` suffix are loaded.
 These are the source code files that include comments and the uncompressed code of the app and the OpenUI5 artifacts.